Wigsicle/Clown-Computing-Group-12/README.md

 Whenever the models.py file gets updated, steps 4 will need to be rerun.
 Sometimes, you may get a "target database out of date error".
 To fix this, run ``` flask db stamp head ``` then run step 4.

+### Run the Database Dummy Data Insertion Script
+5. Run insert_script.py in dummy_insert folder

+In the event that you need to change the data, just change the respective table csv files.

 ### Running the script ("OLD, MIGHT WORK, MAYBE." - DAN)
 Once everything done, run the 'create_db.py' script to create the models, but you need to create a schema in your mysql host first "ticket_hive"